cyberXarmenta/Archiving-and-Logging-Data/README.md

 <h2>Scenario</h2>
-In this assignment, I'm a Security Analyst at Credico Inc., a financial institution that offers checking, savings, and investment banking services.
+I'm a Security Analyst at Credico Inc., a financial institution that offers checking, savings, and investment banking services.

 - The company collects, processes, and maintains a large database of private financial information for both consumer and business accounts.
 - The data is maintained on a local server.